 Azure Archive Storage is an archive tier of Microsoft Azure Blob Storage in addition to hot and cool tiers.
 It is designed to help organizations reduce their storage costs by storing rarely accessed data in a lowest-priced tier.
 Microsoft offers an industry leading price point for archiving data (0.2 cents per GB/month).
 Continue reading

 Office 365 provides a corporate-grade business environment for small companies and increased infrastructure flexibility for businesses with on-premises servers.
 We are going to cover Office 365 infrastructure basics, discuss whether built-in data protection tools cover all your backup needs, and how to back up Office 365 in more convenient ways.
 Continue reading

+In this article, we will overview the way to backup Microsoft SQL Database straight to Microsoft Azure.
+That might be helpful for both, backup and disaster recovery procedures.
 You will learn how to configure database backup to the cloud and how to implement a disaster recovery solution, using Azure VM instance.
-Continue reading

 One of the most critical aspects of a sensible backup strategy is the selection of backup storage.
 From Google Drive to a private Minio server, the range of options is truly infinite.
 Some of those storage services, however, come with limitations that force you to examine professional-grade choices.
 Continue reading